3. Bicycle Riding Skills, Bike Safety, and CA Bicycle Laws–for Children, Teens, and Adults

-California law leaves it to local jurisdictions to set rules for riding bikes on sidewalks.
+As stated above, CA law leaves it to local jurisdictions to set rules for bicycling on sidewalks.
 As CA VC Section 21650 states, “This section does not prohibit the operation of bicycles…on any sidewalk…where the operation is not otherwise prohibited by this code or local ordinance [such as, those cited above].”

 21. Children and teens

 Use your browser’s “find” feature to quickly locate all references to “children” on this Bicycling Monterey web page.
-Below are some additional tips especially for babies and kids.
+Below are some additional tips for kids–from babies to teenagers.

 If your child is ready, note carefully:

 - Children younger than approximately age thirteen (some say age nine to thirteen) cannot really make the necessary decisions about vehicle speed and distance that allow them to bike safely in the street.
 However, sidewalk riding absolutely has its dangers!
 See “sidewalk” tips on this web page.
 Parental guidance is important, even on most sidewalks.